brighton36/opidoki/README.md

 and moot.

 ##Party On!
-Don't be a square.
 Lose your center.
+Free your mind.
 Fight for your right to party!
 ![Serious Business](http://i.guim.co.uk/static/w-620/h--/q-95/sys-images/Travel/Pix/gallery/2010/10/7/1286466756423/DAZED--CONFUSED--006.jpg)